-Lessons learned from the Santa Rosa fire storms
+Images to action: mapping the Santa Rosa fire storms

-When firestorms ravaged parts of Northern California last year, emergency responders did all they could to protect life and property.
 Unfortunately, in the space of a few days, the fires burned tens of thousands of acres.

 One particularly hard-hit area was in and around the city of Santa Rosa, where over 34,000 acres, much of it residential, was turned to ash.
 When natural and manmade disasters happen, emergency responders look to individuals like Commander Tom Madigan, a 20-year law enforcement veteran in the Alameda County Sheriff’s Office, and his team to gather information as quickly as possible to support disaster response and recovery activities.